circleci/circleci-docs/jekyll/_cci2/optimizations.md

 * TOC
 {:toc}

+**Note**: If you are interested in reading about configuration optimizations at a large scale, consider reviewing Coinbase's article [Continuous Integration at Coinbase: How we optimized CircleCI for speed and cut our build times by 75%](https://blog.coinbase.com/continuous-integration-at-coinbase-how-we-optimized-circleci-for-speed-cut-our-build-times-by-378c8b1d7161).

 **Note**: Some of the features discussed in this document may require a specific pricing plan.
 Visit our [pricing usage page](https://circleci.com/pricing/usage/) to get an overview of the plans CircleCI offers.
 Or, if you are a logged in to the CircleCI web